Apartment Lingo - A Glossary of Terms You Need to Know

 Term The length of your lease.

-Term Fee A fee that is owed when you are cancelling your rental contract.
+Term Fee A fee that is owed when you are canceling your rental contract.

 U